By slimmest of margins, Senate takes up $1.9T relief bill

 Congress wants to send the bill to Biden before March 14, when a previous round of emergency benefits for people tossed out of work by the pandemic expires.

 As soon as the Senate began considering the bill, Sen. Ron Johnson, R-Wis., forced the chamber's clerks to begin reading the entire 628-page measure aloud.
-He was the only senator at his desk for most of the night, appearing to follow along silently, one sheet at a time.
-As the night dragged on, he stood every so often and paced the perimeter of the chamber, reading as he walked.
 He said earlier that he was doing it to “shine the light on this abusive and obscene amount of money.”

 Schumer said Johnson would “accomplish little more than a few sore throats for the Senate clerks."